|Contact Hours:||3 (NOTE: )|

 |Program Learning Outcomes:||

-Global Learning Outcomes: Critical Thinking - Students evaluate the validity of their own and others' ideas through questioning, analyzing, and synthesizing results into the learning process.
-Communication - Students develop effective reading, writing, speaking, and listening skills.
-Information Management - Students use effective strategies to collect, verify, validate, document, or manage information using a variety of sources, techniques, and technology.
+Global Learning Outcomes: I. Critical Thinking: Students evaluate the validity of their own and others' ideas through questioning, analyzing, and synthesizing results into the creative process.
+II.
+Communication: Students will develop effective reading, writing, speaking and listening skills to communicate verbally and nonverbally on literal and figurative levels.
+IV.
+Information Management: Students use effective strategies to collect, verify, document, and manage information from a variety of sources.
 Major Learning Outcomes: ENC1101C introduces students to college-level writing that meets the specific objectives listed below and prepares them for the writing requirements of other courses offered at this institution.

 |Course Learning Outcomes:||